Margaret Corbin: After the Battle of Fort Washington

 Corbin went to Philadelphia after the battle, completely disabled from her wounds.
 She never fully healed, and she received aid from the government in 1779.
 On June 29, the Executive Council of Pennsylvania granted her $30 to cover her immediate needs, and passed her case on to Congress's Board of War.
 Members of the board were sympathetic to her injuries and impressed with her service and bravery.
 They granted her half the monthly pay of a soldier in the Continental Army on July 6, 1779, as well as a new set of clothes or its equivalent in cash.

 Corbin was subsequently included on military rolls until the end of the war.
 She was enrolled in the Corps of Invalids, created by Congress for wounded soldiers.
 In 1781, the Corps of Invalids became part of the garrison at West Point, New York, and she was discharged from the Continental Army in 1783.

 Later years

 Corbin received financial support from the government after the war, the first woman to do so.
-She died on January 16, 1800, at the age of 48, in Highland Falls, New York, where the local historical society erected a historical marker — to Captain Molly, in her honor.